 - Remove all soft bedding or pillows from your baby’s crib.

-- Make sure the slats on your crib are no more than 2 3/8 apart.
+- Make sure the slats on your crib are no more than 2 3/8 inches apart.

 - Make sure that your crib has a safety certification seal (required on all new cribs)